hsrkl/A-man-because-there-is-no-alternative/README.md

-First, use _pip install turtle_ in cmd to download the turtle module then, run code
+First, use _pip install turtle_ in cmd to download the turtle module.
+Then, run code